TFusionOcc: T-Primitive Based Object-Centric Multi-Sensor Fusion Framework for 3D Occupancy Prediction: Experimental Results

 \subsection{Model Efficiency}

-We evaluated the real-time performance of our model in various settings on an RTX 4090 GPU and presented the results in Table \ref{efficiency}.
-The experiment results show the trade-off between the total number of primitives and the model inference speed.
-More primitives require more rendering operations, leading to higher latency.
-Surprisingly, all five settings have similar total model parameters.
-Based on the main performance benchmark shown in Table \ref{surroundocc-nuscenes}, the T-SQ-IW-12800 setting delivers the best balance between detection and real-time performance.
+We evaluated the real-time performance of our model across various settings, comparing it with several other SOTA approaches on an RTX 4090 GPU, and presented the results in Table \ref{efficiency}.
+The experiment results show the trade-off among the total number of primitives, memory consumption, and model inference speed.
+More primitives require more rendering operations and memory, leading to higher latency but better performance.
+Based on the main performance benchmark shown in Table \ref{surroundocc-nuscenes}, the T-SQ-IW-12800 setting delivers the best balance between prediction and real-time performance.